hphelion/documentation/cloudos/manage.administration-dashboard.topology-designs.md

 <li value="9">Click <b>Save.</b></li>
 </ol>

-To add nodes and connectors to the design, see the next section, How to Lay Out a Topology Design.
+To add nodes and connectors to the design, see [How to Lay Out a Topology Design](#how-to-lay-out-a-topology-design).

 ### How to Import a Topology Design